Community Planning Groups

 Applicability of the Brown Act to Community Planning Groups and CPC

 On October 27, 2006, the City Attorney issued a memorandum of law (PDF) advising that community planning groups and the Community Planners Committee (CPC) must comply with California's Open Meeting Law, the Ralph M. Brown Act.
 The purpose of the act is to ensure the actions and deliberations of public bodies occur openly with public access and input.
 On May 22, 2007, the City Council approved revisions to Council Policy 600-24 to reflect the Brown Act and standardize operations of planning groups.
+A summary (PDF) of Brown Act references within Council Policy 600-24 is provided.

 A PowerPoint presentation on the Brown Act (PDF) was presented at the May 2, 2009, Community Orientation Workshop (COW).